Probabilistic approach to singular perturbations of viscosity solutions to nonlinear parabolic PDEs

 Next, we shall verify that $\widetilde{G}^*$ satisfies the regularity condition (3.14) in \cite{CMI} for the comparison principle.
 Suppose that $A, B\in\mathbb{S}(n)$ satisfies

 for some $\alpha>0$.
 Note that $G(A)\leq\frac{1}{2}\overline{\sigma}^2\mathrm{tr}[A]$ for any $A\geq 0$.
 Then, we get that

 where we have used assumption (H1) and estimate \eqref{myw503} in the last inequality.
-Thus, from the definitions of $\widetilde{G},\widetilde{G}^*$ and by a similar analysis as the proof of term (iv) of Lemma \ref{myw502} , we conclude that
+Thus, from the definitions of $\widetilde{G},\widetilde{G}^*$ and by a similar analysis as the proof of Assertion (iv) of Lemma \ref{myw502} , we conclude that

 Finally, we will prove $\widetilde{v}_{1}+\widetilde{v}_{2}\leq 0$.
 By the proof of Theorem 2.2 in \cite{P10}, it suffices to prove the result under the additional assumptions: for each $\bar{\delta}>0$,